Difficult to be sure that a package install has ended

 The package installer now shows a color coded completion banner, "real time" log data and a progress bar.

 The progress bar is of limited use at them moment since some packages (pfBlockerNG is an example) run for close to a minute, but only output progress information during the 1st second.
 Perhaps this can be improved too.

 #8 Updated by Phillip Davis over 4 years ago

 See pull request https://github.com/pfsense/pfsense/pull/1965 for a couple of changes to tidy up a few bits of text.

 Note that "reinstallall" is not working - should I raise another redmine report for that?
 Or is it already a known part of WIP?

-#13 Updated by Steve Beaver almost 4 years ago
+#13 Updated by Steve Beaver over 4 years ago

 reinstallall functionality restored and tested.

 Please note that the progress bar is suppressed during this operation.
 It is not really possible to know in advance how many steps are required, so it would jump about in a nonsensical manner.
 The textarea tells all and the status banner information is accurate.